SchrodingersGat/KiBoM/README.md

 If the script is run without the *--variant production* flag, then C1, R1 and R2 will be loaded.

-If the script is run with the *--variant test* flag, then C1, C2 and R1 will be loaded.
+If the script is run with the flag *--variant test*, then C1, C2 and R1 will be loaded.

-If the script is run with the *--variant production,test* flag, then C2 and R1 will be loaded
+If the script is run with the flags *--variant production,test*, then C2 and R1 will be loaded.

 ### Regular Expression Matching